nehadevarapalli/sozonew/README.md

 - The Auothorities and locals are the first one to save lifes .
 - ✨Magic ✨

+> A BBC investigation revealed that
+> seriously ill and injured patients wait for more than an hour
+> to access an Ambulance and for any medical assistance.

 ## Features

 - Import a HTML file and watch it magically convert to Markdown